This Web Page is Memory

 Bolt, Shakespeare and Joe Orton served up respectively by Sir Adrian Boult, Paul Schofield, Richard Chamberlain and Mike Gambon.
 Then there

-was our membership of the Handsworth Wood Gramophone
+was our membership of the Handsworth Wood Gramophone Society, our two holidays

-Society, our two holidays in Cornwall (the first when we were engaged, daringly
+in Cornwall (the first when we were engaged, daringly unchaperoned

-unchaperoned – but boringly proper!), visits to the
+– but boringly proper!), visits to the family in South Wales and our first trip

-on the Rheingold Express up the Rhine Valley, trips up the Jungfrau, across to Montreux and down into Northern Italy, eventually returning
+Valley, trips up the Jungfrau, across to Montreux and

-via Paris and the Night Ferry to Victoria.
+down into Northern Italy, eventually returning via Paris and the Night Ferry to

 Our stay in